 - 1 cup beef broth

-- kosher salt and pepper
+- salt and pepper to taste

-- 5-6 cloves garlic smashed, skins removed
+- 2 cloves garlic minced

-- 1 teaspoon salt
+- ½ teaspoon kosher salt to taste

-- ½ teaspoon black pepper
+- ¼ teaspoon black pepper

 Instructions

 - Heat a heavy skillet over medium to medium-high heat, pour in oil.
-Carefully add in sausages and stout and prop a wooden spoon to vent just slightly, allowing steam to escape.
+Carefully add in sausages and stout (or beef broth) and prop a wooden spoon to vent just slightly, allowing steam to escape.
 Be careful your wooden spoon is not over a flame and be careful when you grab it, it might be hot.
 Cook covered for about 5 minutes.

-- Turn the bangers and continue cooking covered, for another 5 minutes.
-After they’ve cooked 10 minutes and are nicely browned, remove the lid and allow the liquid to reduce slightly, thickening and coating the sausages.
+- Turn the sausages and continue cooking covered, for another 5 minutes.
+After they've cooked 10 minutes and are nicely browned, remove the lid and allow the liquid to reduce slightly, thickening and coating the sausages.

 - When the liquid is almost gone, lower the heat to low, with lid on continue cooking, rotating sausages occasionally, until evenly browned and cooked through, around 10 additional minutes.
+If time, start on the mashed potatoes.

 - While your sausages are cooking, in a medium saucepan, heat your butter over medium heat.
 Add sliced onions and cook, stirring occasionally until they are slightly browned, soft and fragrant, about 10-15 minutes.